Maryland is a great place to live, work and raise a family. Often

 a map.
 The initials "MD" are usually located out in the ocean with an arrow.

-offers so much to do and so many different terrains and geology and it looks
+so much to do and so many different terrains and geology and it looks very

 Appalachian mountains (The Piedmont Region) to the lower Eastern Shore and

 the Atlantic Ocean.
-It's an awesome, beautiful little state.
+It is an awesome, beautiful little state.

 A lot of people in the country don't even know where Maryland is, but everyone